GuilhermeStracini/hello-world-rabbitmq/README.md

-# hello-world-rabbitmq
+# Hello World RabbitMQ

-A repositoty to learn RabbitMQ with C#
+A repositoty to learn RabbitMQ with C# .NET